 He adds: “If anybody around you is sick, get off the airplane.”

-Providers are trying to address travelers’ concerns about upcoming trips by introducing temporary reprieves on change or cancellation penalties.
-They’re also working hard to encourage new bookings by allowing no-fee changes and cancellations on future travel, as well as steep discounts.
+Providers are trying to address travelers’ concerns about upcoming trips by introducing temporary reprieves on change or cancellation penalties (see more on airlines’ policies below).
+They’re also allowing no-fee changes and cancellations on new bookings, and in some cases offering steep discounts.

-Many tour operators have suspended trips in the near future: Road Scholar has canceled all programs through September, for instance.
-Collette is making decisions on program cancellations on a case-by-case basis 45 days prior to departure.
+Many tour operators have suspended upcoming trips.
+The nonprofit educational travel company Road Scholar has canceled all programs through March 31, for instance.
+Collette will make decisions on program cancellations on a case-by-case basis 30 to 45 days prior to scheduled departure.

 Hotel chains have also loosened their cancellation policies, waiving change and cancellation fees that would normally apply to nonrefundable rates.

-British Airways (an AARP member-benefit provider) says that it will not charge a change fee for bookings made from March 3 through Aug.
-31, 2020, for journeys that are due to have been completed by April 30, 2021, though customers will need to pay any fare differences.
-Travelers who choose to cancel will receive a voucher toward a future flight through April 30, 2022.
+British Airways (an AARP member-benefit provider) says it will not charge a change fee for bookings made from March 3, 2020, onward for journeys due to have been completed by Aug.
+31, 2021, though customers will need to pay any fare differences.

-JetBlue Airways is suspending cancellation and change fees on new bookings made through Sept.
-8 for future travel.
+JetBlue Airways is suspending cancellation and change fees on new bookings made through Feb.
+28, 2021.
+Fare differences may apply.